 Note: You cannot use a media upload object in a batch request.

-You create batch requests by instantiating a
+You create batch requests by calling

-object and then calling
+object, and then calling

 add() for each request you want to execute.

 You may pass in a callback with each request that is called with the response to that request.

 a unique request identifier for each API call,